smithc36-tcd/hpc-group/assignment_one/ass_1.md

 **How many CPUs, CPU core, and memory does each computing node have?**

 - 2 CPUs, 128 Physical cores with 256 virtual cores.
 Memory size varies with the type of node.
-     There are several memory sizes in the CPU partition：
+     There are several memory sizes in the CPU partition:

     (1) $736 \times 256 \quad GB$ (NAISS thin nodes)